 Profile

-I am a political and intellectual historian of modern South Asia with an interest in the shape and form of history’s ‘public life’ across the broader postcolonial world.
-To this end, my work engages both the philosophy and anthropology of the discipline.
+I am a political and intellectual historian of modern South Asia.
+My research and teaching are grounded in my interest in the ‘public life’ of history, and so questions of commemoration, conjuring, silencing and haunting are central to my work.
+My writing on the politics of the past draws on both archival and ethnographic methods.
 I joined Queen Mary in 2015, having completed my PhD at the University of Cambridge in 2014.

 Research